SSL Click Tracking - CDN Configuration

 Step 4: Test your Distribution

-Once the Distribution is deployed, ensure that it can handle links correctly over HTTP and HTTPS using an existing link.
+Once the Distribution is deployed, ensure that it can handle links correctly over HTTP and HTTPS.
+This can be done by adding an “s” to an existing HTTP link and verifying it resolves to the original URL.

 Step 5: Update your DNS

-Once the distribution is verified, change the DNS entry for the link white labels(s) (e.g. ablink.subdomain.customer.com and ablink.info.customer.com) to CNAME to the domain name of the Distribution.
+Once the distribution is verified, change the DNS entry for the link white labels(s) (e.g. ablink.subdomain.customer.com/link.subdomain.customer.com and ablink.info.customer.com/link.subdomain.customer.com) to CNAME to the domain name of the Distribution.

 Step 6: Next Steps